 Social media is a great tool for creating some buzz before the launch of a new product.
 It works well for physical products but also for digital goods.
-It even works for startups who want to create demand before they launch.
+It even works for startups who want to create demand using pre-launch campaigns.

 Read on to learn about the benefits of a pre-launch campaign using social media and how you can set one up yourself in a few steps.

 Make your next pre-launch campaign a success!

 Pull together the content using your hashtag from multiple social media channels and display it on a social wall.

 A social media campaign helps you create buzz, and buzz creates more reach.
 An interesting campaign can reach people you may not have gotten to otherwise, and these people become potential buyers of your product.